 Collagen is not a complete protein, and gulp, gross-out alert—may come from the skin, cartilage and also hair of animals.
 Bone broth protein powder is in the collagen category.

-Dr. Li says to watch out for claims that collagen protein powder can enhance your cartilage, keep your skin young and help your arthritis.
+Dr. Li says to watch out for claims that collagen protein powder can enhance your cartilage, keep your skin young and help find this your arthritis.
 “None of that is firmly supported by scientific evidence.”

 Plant-based protein powder